Skip to main content

 $35K–$60K+

-Multiple load-bearing walls, complex beam systems, second-story framing adjustments, major plumbing relocations
+Multiple load-bearing walls, complex steel and LVL beam systems with Simpson Strong-Tie connections, second-story framing adjustments, major plumbing relocations

 What Drives Costs

-- •Ceiling height: Taller ceilings mean taller beams, which cost more and are harder to install
+• Ceiling height: Taller ceilings mean taller beams and longer support posts, which cost more and require a larger crew to install safely

 What Causes Overruns

-- •Old framing surprises: Weird joist configurations, undersized headers, previous DIY work that wasn't done right
+• Old framing surprises: Weird joist configurations, undersized headers, previous unpermitted DIY work—common in 1940s-1960s St. Pete homes that have been remodeled multiple times

-- •Slab cutting for plumbing: If drains need to relocate and you're on a concrete slab, that's several thousand immediately
+• Slab cutting for plumbing: If drains need to relocate and you're on a concrete slab—which most CBS block homes in St. Pete are—that's several thousand immediately

 Ready to Discuss Your Open Floor Plan Project?